PCF v2.6 Breaking Changes

 If your SSH load balancer is configured with an HTTP health check, remove the healthcheck before upgrading.
 This is the load balancer specified in the Diego Brain row of the Resource Config pane.

 Note: Neither the Terraform templates for installing PAS nor the PAS installation instructions specify a HTTP healthcheck for the SSH Load balancer.

 ssh_proxy job running on the Diego Brain VM no longer starts a HTTP health check server.
 This feature was previously added to allow GCP load balancers to health check the service.
 However, GCP load balancers no longer require an HTTP endpoint for health checks.

 Additionally, making this healthcheck server inaccessible improves the security of the platform.

-PAS v2.6 increases the default and minimum CPU core count from one to two for Router VMs.
+PAS v2.6 increases the default and minimum CPU core count from one to two for Gorouter VMs.